-Customer Reviews: Most owners who understood that they were buying an entry-level grooming kit were satisfied with the way the PetTech Professional Kit worked out, but those who expected high-end performance out of a budget-priced product were often disappointed.
+Customer Reviews: Most owners who understood that they were buying an entry-level dog grooming kit were satisfied with the way the PetTech Professional Kit worked out, but those who expected high-end performance out of a budget-priced product were often disappointed.
 However, the majority of owners reported that it worked satisfactorily, and remained cool and relatively quiet during use.

-It’ll likely allow you to trim your dog’s fur several times before wearing out, but it may still be a good choice for owners trying to groom their dog on a budget.
+It’ll likely allow you to trim your dog’s fur several times before wearing out, but it may still be a good product when trying to groom their dog on a budget.
 Also, the lifetime warranty provided by the manufacturer should provide you with peace of mind.

 But unfortunately, there are three reasons you can’t:

 Traditional hair clippers create a lot of noise and vibration, which may cause your dog quite a bit of stress.
 But most high-quality hair clippers for dogs are designed to operate relatively quietly, and they don’t vibrate as much as normal clippers do.

-The motor inside most traditional hair clippers will heat up over time, eventually causing the blades to become hot to the touch.
+The motor inside most traditional clippers will heat up over time, eventually causing the blades to become hot to the touch.
 In some cases, they can even become hot enough to cause burns.
-Accordingly, most hair clippers designed for use on pets utilize designs that keep the blades cool during prolonged use.
+Accordingly, most clippers designed for use on pets utilize designs that keep the blades cool during prolonged use.

 By contrast, dog clippers are configured for your dog’s thick, dense hair, and they operate at much higher speeds than traditional clippers do.